 A secret military base in the US is the subject of several conspiracy theories, many of them involving aliens.

-Area 51 is located in the Nevada desert and is rumoured to be storing UFOs and extra-terrestrial life.
+Area 51 is a real US base, located in the Nevada desert, and for years there have been rumours that scientists there are storing UFOs and extra-terrestrial life!

-Now, it appears Facebook has taken down an event page for people who wanted to go there.
+Recently, Facebook has taken down an event page for people who wanted to go there.
 It was called 'Storm Area 51, They Can't Stop All of Us'.
-Over two million people had replied to say they were attending the event, but Facebook has now deleted the page.
+Over two million people had replied to say they were attending the event, but Facebook deleted the page.

 The event creator Matthew Roberts posted a screenshot on his personal page of the notice Facebook sent him, which said they had closed the event down because it "went against [their] community standards".